2nd Year

 Acting in English

-Linguistic knowledge built through body awareness, collaboration, and the emotional involvement of having to act a role credibly, remains rooted and clear in the memory of an actor.
-Through the guided theater “game”, familiarity with the English language is stimulated with the development of the use of gestural and musical communication, of the expressive and communicative powers of the verbal and non-verbal, of auditory memory and the ability to grasp the meaning of intonation (tone of voice, accents, pauses), to develop expressive reading, to express oneself adopting diverse strategies to reach one’s goal, to respect speaking turns, to memorize the covered topics, to recite from memory the dramatized texts.
-The students practice preparation of scenes and/or monologues in the English language so as to be prepared to submit to international auditions and in the prospect of an ever greater exchange between european professionals and artists.
+Linguistic knowledge built through physicality, collaboration with others, and the emotional involvement of those who need to credibly interpret a role, remains deeply rooted and vivid in the actor's memory.
+Through theatrical "play" guided by a native speaker instructor, confidence with the English language is stimulated with the development of gestural and musical communication, the expressive and communicative potential of verbal and non-verbal languages, auditory memory, the ability to grasp the meaning of intonation (tone of voice, accents, pauses), to develop expressive reading, to express oneself using different strategies depending on the purpose, to respect turns of speech, to memorize the topics discussed, and to perform dramatized texts by heart.
+Students practice preparing scenes and/or monologues in English in order to be prepared for international auditions and with the perspective of an ever-increasing exchange between European professionals and artists.

 • Gestural communication